-Are You Looking for the Perfect Valentine’s Day Gifts for Seniors?
+Are You Looking for the Perfect Valentine’s Day Gifts for the Senior in Your LIfe?

 Here are some ideas to make Valentine’s Day special for seniors:

 Seniors in assisted living, retirement homes, care homes or home care settings may feel lonely because they are not at home or in a familiar environment.
 This day provides the perfect opportunity to plan some Valentine’s Day activities for seniors.
 Many family members or grandchildren may decide to send a rose to their elderly loved one and this is a great idea!
 But there are many other ways to show that you care and that they are appreciated and loved.

 Would Practical Gifts For Seniors Be More Suited?
 Here Are a Few Ideas:

 - Non-Slip Socks

 - Weighted blanket

 - House cleaning service (if they still live at home)